 Flex tubes supply fuel to the gas controller.
 A kink or twist in the tubing will prevent the gas from flowing and cause pilot light problems.

-Filthy Pilot Light Opening Can Make Pilot Light Keeps Going Out
+Filthy Pilot Light Opening Can Make Pilot Light Keep Going Out

 If the mouth of the pilot is filled with gunk and dirt, it's nearly impossible for it to hold a flame.
 The flame it does hold will be weak, and easily extinguishable.
 A dirty pilot orifice will prevent your pilot light from staying lit.